Skip to main content

 Luo language is a group of closely related languages spoken by River-Lake Nilotes, who trace their origin in the area we today call Republic of South Sudan.
 The language calls itself "Dholuo" or "Lep Luo" in other dialects and is spoken by the Acholi of Uganda, Luo of Kenya, Jopadhola, Lango, Alur among other tribes.

-I have painstakingly compiled a list of some Luo words which I think you've most probably come across and would like to know what they mean.
+We have painstakingly compiled a list of some Luo words which we think you've most probably come across while listening to luo content and would like to know what they actually mean.
 Let's get right into it, shall we?

 3. Nyathi -Nyathi actually means "baby" or "child" but just like in many other languages (English included) the meaning has been extended to include a pet name among lovers.
-Okatch Biggy's song Nyathi Nyakach is the first that comes to my mind.
-In the song Okatch asks, "Nyathi Nyakach atimni ang'o?" translating to "Nyathi Nyakach,what can I do for you?".
-Okatch goes on to say, "Nyathi maber aluongo Lizzy-na..."(Beautiful baby, I call you my Lizzy...)
+In Okatch Biggy's song Nyathi Nyakach for example Okatch asks, "Nyathi Nyakach atimni ang'o?" translating to "Nyathi Nyakach,what can I do for you?".
+Okatch goes on to say, "Nyathi maber aluongo Lizzy-na..."(Beautiful baby, I call you my Lizzy...).
+Nyathi Nyakach in this sense means "lady from Nyakach" and not necessarily a child from Nyakach.
+Omondi Longlilo famously warned some lady in the adlibs of his track Anita nyar Usonga with the words, "Nyathini abiro chami!" which means "Child, I will eat you!"
+But Omondi Longlilo wasn't a cannibal so you can only guess what he meant.

 6. Kalando - This means "brown one" but it goes beyond the literal meaning.
 Let me explain.
 Luo people, like most African tribes, adore women who are light skinned - and this has nothing to do with leftovers of racial prejudices.
 They call them many names in praise.
 "Kalando" is one such name.
 It's exclusively for light skinned women.
 It is not a given name, though I think it can make an excellent one.
-It is usually a nick name or praise- name if such a thing even exists (in Luo culture it does.)
+It is usually a nick name or praise- name if such a thing even exists (in Luo culture it does).
 Needless to say, it is used exclusively for women.
 I guess I have said that already, haven't I?
-Musa Juma's song titled "saida" uses a shorted, cute rendition of the word "lando" or "brown".
+Musa Juma's song titled "saida" uses a shortened, cute rendition of the word "lando" or "brown" to praise Saida's for her skin tone.

 7. Obera - This is another supposedly 'romantic' word that Luo men use to enchant their women.
 Loosely translating to "cutie" is is derived from the root word "ber" which means anything from good, beautiful all the way to desirable and appropriate.
-Onyango Alemo of "tho luro" fame sings this line in his song titled Tabia Mbaya: "obera nyako nyathi mahero.."
-It is tough to translate but "this cutie whom I love" is pretty close.
-In the aforementioned song by Musa Juma, he sings "Lando oberana mama, nyathi mahero.." or "the brown lady 'mama', the child whom I love..".
+Onyango Alemo of "tho luro" fame sings this line in his song titled Tabia Mbaya: "obera nyako nyathi mahero.. mano tabia mbaya.."
+It is tough to translate that but "this beautiful woman whom I love" is pretty close to what Onyango meant to say.
+In the aforementioned song by Musa Juma, he sings "Lando oberana mama, nyathi mahero.." or "brown lady, the child whom I love..".
 Go ahead and laugh: there's a deep-seated obsession with light-skinned women among Luo people and this comes out very clearly in many song lyrics.

-8. Jaduong - Finally a word that has nothing to do with women.
+8. Jaduong - Finally, a word that has nothing to do with women.
 This word means "Elder" or an old person.
 But there's a twist.
-You've probably come across the phrase "nyar-jaduong'" in many Luo songs (There's a John Junior's song where he uses the word a lot but I cant remember its tittle.).
+You've probably come across the phrase "nyar-jaduong'" in many Luo songs (There's a John Junior's song where he uses the word a lot but I cant remember its tittle).
 You must have been wondering what it means.
-Worry no more; demystifying these buzz words is what I'm here for.
-So, "nyar" means "daughter of" and "jaduong" means elder.
-Nyar-jaduong therefore loosely translates to "daughter of an elder" but that it not what it really means.
-You see, Luo people call their father in law "jaduong" irrespective of their ages.
-It goes without saying therefore that "nyar jaduong" is one way of referring to your wife without mentioning the word "wife".
-It is meant to be romantic so don't use it when you've just had a fight.
+Worry no more; demystifying these buzz words is what we're here for.
+So, "nyar" means "daughter of" or "a girl from (a place)" and "jaduong" means elder.
+Nyar-jaduong therefore loosely translates to "daughter of an elder" but that it not what it actually means.
+You see, Luo people refer to their father in law as "jaduong" irrespective of his age.
+It goes without saying therefore that "nyar jaduong" is one way of referring to your wife or partner.
+The logic is, your wife is supposed to be your father-in-law's daughter.
+It is meant to be romantic, so don't dare use it when you've just had a fight.
+In summary, Jaduong means either an elderly person or father-in-law (irrespective of his age).

 10. Ang'o? - Without wasting your time, ang'o?" means "what?"